cricri777/my-jira-automation/README.md

 1) Log my ticket to JIRA
 2) Log my time to Tempo
 3) Enjoy 15 minutes of my time saved every working week 😂

+## TODO
+- use LLM to Generate prompt to log jira ticket with summary and description
+- use Tempo api to log time on ticket created
+- create jira ticket